TITLE 80: PUBLIC OFFICIALS AND EMPLOYEES

 d) Upon request, the employer shall give the exclusive representative access to appropriate bulletin boards and other locations for purposes of posting the notice required by this Section.

 e) The exclusive representative shall certify in writing to the employer that notice has been provided to nonmembers in accordance with this Section.
-No payroll deductions of fair share fees shall be made until at least 14 calendar days after such certification.
+No payroll deductions of fair share fees shall be made until at least 14 calendar days after that certification.

 g) Compliance with this Section does not mean that the exclusive representative has complied with all legal notice requirements as may be required by judicial decisions.
 The legal responsibility for providing adequate notice remains with the exclusive representative.

-(Source: Amended at 13 Ill.
+(Source: Amended at 41 Ill.
 Reg.
-1784, effective January 31, 1989)
+10628, effective August 1, 2017)